 - Poke the bottom of the tart shell with a fork all over to prevent the crust from bubbling up.

-- Spread 1 cup of the frangipane in the bottom of the crust.
+- Spread ONLY 1 cup of the frangipane in the bottom of the crust.
+See note about extra filling.

 - Slice the pears into ¼ inch slices across each half.
 Fan out the slices by giving the cut pear a slight push with your fingers.